Rick7Peace/mini-project3/README.md

 - Ensure mobile compatibility
 - Maintain accessibility standards
 - Test Firebase integration
+- Update version numbers in HTML when modifying CSS/JS

 ### Code of Conduct
 - Be respectful and constructive